Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

-For all of our experiments, we focus on the broken phase, where $\frac{\lambda}{m^2}~<~0$.
-The specific parameters we choose are $m^2 = -2.68$, $\lambda = 0.5$, $\kappa = 0.67$, which we choose because they correspond to the broken phase, but not overly far from the critical point so that we will see non-trivial behavior.
-Our training dataset consists of 16,384 configurations which were generated in parallel using 200 HMC iterations with hot initialization.
-Each HMC iteration contains 20 leapfrog steps of step size 0.05 so that each trajectory has unit length.
+For all of our numerical experiments, we focus on the broken phase, where $\frac{\lambda}{m^2}~<~0$.
+The specific parameters we choose are $m^2 = -2.68$, $\lambda = 0.5$, $\kappa = 0.67$.
+They correspond to the broken phase, but not overly far from the critical point.
+Our training dataset consists of 16,384 configurations which were generated in parallel using 200 HMC trajectories for thermalization (with hot initialization).
+Each HMC trajectory has unit length, and consists of 20 leapfrog steps.
 We train for 250 epochs with a batch size of 128 at a learning rate of 0.0001.

-For inference, we use a fourth order Runge-Kutta integrator \cite{rungeUeberNumerischeAufloesung1895, kuttaBeitragZurNaeherungsweisen1901} to solve the probability flow ODE with a step size of 0.002 (500 time steps) to generate new samples $\phi$.
-We simultaneously solve the probability flow ODE for the model log-likelihood $\log q[\phi]$ using the Skilling-Hutchinson estimator with 10 random Rademacher \cite{hitczenkoRademacherSeries1994} vectors for the divergence estimate.
+For inference, we use a fourth order Runge-Kutta (RK4) integrator~\cite{Runge1895, Kutta1901} to solve the probability flow ODE with a step size of 0.002 (500 time steps) to generate new samples $\phi$.
+We simultaneously solve the probability flow ODE for the model log-likelihood $\log q[\phi]$ using the Skilling-Hutchinson estimator with 10 random Rademacher~\cite{Hitczenko1994} vectors for the divergence estimate.
 Together, the backwards process amounts to solving the following system of ODEs:

 We quantitatively validate our models by computing physically relevant quantities and comparing them either to previously-existing estimates computed on Monte Carlo data, their exactly known values (when available), or both.
 We focus on the following physical observables relevant to the $\phi^4$ theory for validation (where $V = L^2$ denotes the lattice volume): \begin{itemize} \item Magnetization (mean-field value):